Research and reports

-Everyone hopes they won’t be the subject of an HMRC investigation, but it’s important to be prepared just in case.
+Everyone hopes they won’t experience an HMRC investigation, but it’s important to be prepared just in case.
 So whether you’re facing one or want to make sure you won't have to deal with one, our guide explains some key points to be aware of.

-Not all enquiries by HMRC are the same, and the type of investigation you may be subject to will depend on its suspicions or concerns.
-There are two main types of HMRC enquiry:
+Not all enquiries by HMRC are the same, and the type of investigation depends on its suspicions or concerns.
+There are three main types of tax investigation: